-Specialist Criminal Lawyers in Australia - Criminal Law Specialist
+Specialist Criminal Lawyers - Criminal Law Specialist Melbourne

 Criminal charges can have a serious impact on your life.
 It is important to seek professional legal advice from criminal law specialist as to what options you have if you have been charged.
 The consequences of being found guilty of a criminal offence can range from a fine to imprisonment and a conviction being recorded against your name.

 Our team of criminal lawyers have been involved in a range of criminal cases, including; assault, intervention order proceedings, drink driving offences and drug matters.
 If you have been charged, it is important to contact us as soon as possible to ensure that you are protected.

 If you need more details about Criminal Lawyers or need advice from Criminal Law Specialists Melbourne please call us on 1300 388 298 to talk with one of our solicitors about your matter or our Glenn Thexton on 0410 639 921.

 Having the right information is fundamental in defending a criminal charge.
 When you are charged, it may seem daunting and uncertain about what to do next.
 The Police may make the Court process seem routine, however it is important that you obtain legal advice and are represented at every Court event.